Semiconductor Quartz Glass for the Fab Environment

 Flanges, Endcaps & Liners

-Custom CNC-Machined Quartzware
+Custom CNC-Machined Semiconductor Quartzware

-Quartz Glass Across Every Front-End Process Module
+Semiconductor Quartz Glass Across Every Front-End Process Module

 Diffusion Furnaces & Tube Furnaces

-Thermal diffusion is one of the oldest — and still most widely used — steps in semiconductor manufacturing.
-Boron, phosphorus, arsenic, and antimony are driven into the silicon crystal lattice at high temperatures to create the doped regions that define transistor behaviour.
-The quartz process tube is the vessel in which this chemistry takes place, and its purity is non-negotiable: any metallic impurities that leach from the tube wall at process temperature will introduce unintended dopant atoms that ruin the device.
+Thermal diffusion is one of the oldest steps in semiconductor manufacturing.
+It is still widely used today.
+Boron, phosphorus, arsenic, and antimony are driven into the silicon crystal at high temperatures.
+This creates the doped regions that define transistor behaviour.

 Chemical Vapour Deposition Furnaces

 The gas injector is the most geometry-sensitive component in an LPCVD system.
-Because the reactive gas is consumed as it flows through the tube, a simple end-feed design results in thicker films at the gas inlet end and thinner films at the exhaust end.
-Injector tubes with carefully positioned holes distribute the gas source uniformly along the tube length, compensating for depletion and producing within-batch film thickness uniformity acceptable for production.
-FGQuartz manufactures injector tubes and rings to customer-specified hole patterns, which are typically derived from computational fluid dynamics modelling of the specific tool.
+The reactive gas is consumed as it flows through the tube.
+A simple end-feed design gives thick films at the inlet and thin films at the exhaust.
+Injector tubes with precisely positioned holes compensate for this effect.

 Annealing & Thermal Treatment